 Advice: As soon as it’s confirmed that DiVincenzo, Booth, and Paschall are all returning, don’t hesitate to put a little on Jay Wright and the Wildcats.
-The best payout for Nova, at the moment, is at BetOnline’s sportsbook 2019 national championship odds currently have Nova at +900
+The best payout for Nova, at the moment, is at BetOnline’s sportsbook, which has the reigning champ’s 2019 national championship odds at +900.

 The UMBC Loss Is Affecting Virginia’s Odds